ns-mkusper/terraform-multiregion-openvpn/README.md

 ## Prerequisites

-Valid named AWS profiles should already be setup in your `~/.aws/credentials` file.
-We'll assume in the rest of this guide that the profile you want to use is called `YOUR_AWS_PROFILE`.
+Valid named AWS profiles should already be setup in your `~/.aws/config` file.
+We'll assume in the rest of this guide that the profile you want to use is called `sandbox`.

 You'll also need local copies of `terraform`, `aws-vault`, `ansible` and `jq`.
 My (confirmed working) version info follows: